Serious Stargazing at Cherry Springs State Park

 - All lighting in the park is shielded and all white light has been converted to red.

-Registration: Astronomers wishing to use the Astronomy Observation Field are required to register and pay an $11.00 user fee (as of 2011).
+Registration: Astronomers wishing to use the Astronomy Observation Field are required to register and pay a user fee.
 Please see the park bulletin board for fee schedule and to acquire a fee payment envelope.
-Payment should be deposited in the green metal fee tube located in front of the restrooms.
+Please follow written instructions, posted fee schedule, and list your location on the field so that you can be located in an emergency, then deposit it in the fee tube.

 Arriving After Dark: It is in your best interest to arrive early.
 If you arrive after dark then you must park in the public lot across the road and walk in.